Japan's Renesas says considering buying U.S. chipmaker IDT

-TOKYO (Reuters) - Renesas Electronics Corp is considering buying U.S. chipmaker Integrated Device Technology Inc (IDT) as it pursues further growth, the Japanese automotive chipmaker said on Friday.
+TOKYO (Reuters) - Renesas Electronics Corp is considering buying U.S. chipmaker Integrated Device Technology Inc, the Japanese automotive chipmaker said on Friday, as it beefs up its business in chips for self-driving cars and seeks new growth areas.

-The potential acquisition, first reported by the Nikkei business daily, comes as Renesas is beefing up its business in chips for self-driving cars.
+The deal could be worth as much as $6 billion, making it one of the largest acquisitions by a Japanese chipmaker, the Nikkei business daily reported.

-The Nikkei reported that the deal would be worth as much as $6 billion, becoming one of the largest acquisitions for a Japanese chipmaker.
+Shares of San Jose, California-based IDT, which makes radio frequency chips used in 4G/5G mobile networks, datacenters and self-driving cars, rose 16.2 percent to $44 in premarket trading, giving the company a market value of $5.7 billion.

-Renesas, second only to NXP Semiconductors NV in automotive chips, in a filing said nothing has been decided, but that it would be prompt in disclosing any decision made.
+Renesas, second only to NXP Semiconductors NV in automotive chips, said in a filing nothing had been decided, but that it would be prompt in disclosing any decision made.
 It also said it is seeking the best financing method in the event of an acquisition, should financing be necessary.

 Renesas, which bought U.S. chipmaker Intersil Corp for $3.2 billion last year, has been constantly reviewing its list of potential acquisition targets amid a wave of mega-mergers in the industry, its chief executive has said.